-Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies You pay \$0.
-(For a definition of "durable medical equipment," see Chapter 11 as well as Chapter 3, Section 7 of this document.)
-Prior authorization is required.
+Durable medical equipment (DME) and related supplies

+(For a definition of durable medical equipment, see Chapter 11 as well as Chapter 3, Section 7 of this document.)

 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.

 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at www.ccahealthri.org.
-Generally, CCA Medicare Maximum covers any DME covered by Original Medicare from the brands and manufacturers on this list.
-We will not cover other brands and manufacturers unless your healthcare provider or other provider tells us that the brand is appropriate for your medical needs.
-However, if you are new to CCA Medicare Maximum and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
+The most recent list of suppliers is also available on our website at www.ccama.org.

+Generally, CCA Senior Care Options covers any DME covered by Original Medicare from the brands and manufacturers on this list.
+We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
+However, if you are new to CCA Senior Care Options and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
 During this time, you should talk with your healthcare provider to decide what brand is medically appropriate for you after this 90-day period.
-(If you disagree with your healthcare provider, you can ask them to refer you for a second opinion.)
-Continued on next page.
+(If you disagree with your healthcare provider, you can ask him or her to refer you for a second opinion.)